-The MC gateway UE forms the relay unit for the media plane between MC server and MC client using 3GPP transport resources on one hand and non-3GPP transport resources on the other hand.
-The media forwarding function relays the media traffic for unicast and multicast/broadcast between the 3GPP connectivity and non-3GPP connectivity following the media forwarding request controlled by the MC gateway UE server.
-For the use of unicast media and multicast/broadcast media the corresponding reference points of the respective MC service applies.
-The corresponding media parameter applies between the respective service dependent media function and service dependent media distribution function.
+Only unicast media from the MC system to the MC client located in the non-3GPP device is supported.

+NOTE 1: Multicast/broadcast media (e.g., MCPTT-8/9, MCVideo-8/9, MCData-FD-5) from the MC system to the MC client in the non-3GPP device is supported in the present document.

+For the case the non-3GPP device is able to host the MC client, all the CSC-n, MCX-n, SIP-n traffic are end-to-end and terminated at the MC clients at the non-3GPP device, the MC gateway UE only performs the transparently IP packet routing.

+For the case the non-3GPP device is not able to host the MC client, all the CSC-n, MCX-n, SIP-n traffic are terminated at the MC clients at the MC client located within the MC gateway UE, the MC gateway UE exchange the content with the non-3GPP device.

-Figure 11.2.3-1: Function Model of MC gateway UE media plane11.3 Using identities behind the MC gateway UE
+11.3 Using identities behind the MC gateway UE

 11.3.1 General

 The MC gateway UE enables access to the MC system for MC clients either hosted on the MC gateway UE or hosted on non-3GPP devices using non-3GPP connectivity with the MC gateway UE.
-Simultaneous sharing of an MC gateway UE by multiple MC clients requires a unique relationship between the MC service identities used by the MC service with corresponding media streams passing the MC gateway UE towards the MC system sharing 3GPP connectivity of the MC gateway UE.

 An MC service user behind the MC gateway UE has no 3GPP transport access credentials (i.e., no UICC), whereas the MC system relies on private user identity associated with public user identities (i.e., IMPU/IMPI) needed for authentication purposes.
 Moreover, the one-to-one correspondence between MC service ID and IMPUs enables routing of signalling traffic between the MC service server and the MC service client.